New bounds on the anti-Ramsey numbers of star graphs: Introduction

 \subsection{Our Results:}

-Our contribution in this paper is to show that the approximation guarantee of the matching based algorithm (Algorithm \ref{alg:feng}) improves significantly for graphs with large minimum degree.
-Specifically, we obtain the following results:
+Our contributions in this paper are both combinatorial and algorithmic: On the one hand, we give bounds for the general anti-Ramsey number of stars in the same style as~\cite {Jiang,MSTV,JJMB} and, on the other hand, we improve the approximation guarantee of the sub-factor based algorithm (Algorithm~\ref{alg:feng}) significantly for graphs with a large minimum degree, supplementing the works of~\cite {AAAP,WFPC,WFLZ,WFLZ2}.

+Specifically, we obtain the following results: Results~1 and 2 supplements the traditional literature on anti-Ramsey numbers, whereas Result~3, though essentially a combinatorial bound, is motivated by improving the approximation guarantee for large special classes of graphs, such as regular graphs and graphs of minimum degree greater than $C \sqrt n$.
+Result~$3^\prime$ is a generalization of Result~3 for each integer $q\geq2$.
+We also propose two constructions for families of graphs to demonstrate that the bounds we obtained are \textit{almost} tight.
+First, we note the following comment.

+{\bf Comment:} Given a family of graphs ${\cal H}$, let the Turan-type extremal number $ex(G, {\cal H} )$ be defined as the maximum number of edges in a subgraph of $G$ containing no copy of $H$ for any $H \in {\cal H}$.
+When ${\cal H} = \{ H \}$, we may just write $ex(G,H)$ instead of $ex(G, {\cal H})$.
+Erd\"os et al.~\cite{PEMS} related the above extremal numbers of Turan with general anti-Ramsey numbers by proving the following~\cite{Axenovich}: